pascaldiehm/multi-arch-manager/README.md

 ## Supported Objects

-- Files: Synchronizes an entire file including ownership and permissions
+- Files: Synchronizes an entire file including ownership and permissions between systems.
-- Directories: Synchronizes an entire directory including all subdirectories, files and their owner and permission data
+- Directories: Synchronizes an entire directory including all subdirectories, files and their owner and permission data between systems.
-- Packages: Makes sure a package is installed on all synchronized systems
+- Packages: Makes sure a package is installed on all synchronized systems.
+- Partials: Synchronizes lines matching a pattern between systems.
+Always make sure to match exactly one line per pattern, otherwise the last matching line will override all matching lines.
+Try to capture the entire line in your pattern.

 ## Technical details